RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 .. note:: These names can not be used in the PDB-file.
 Only in the residue_variants dictionary that you provide to OpenMM_Modeller.

+This is the final version of the setup script that will correctly setup the rubredoxin model, at least with respect to the coordinated Fe ion.
-If OpenMM_Modeller runs through the whole protocol successfully, it will print out the the following output in the end:
+When OpenMM_Modeller runs through the whole protocol without errors, it will print out the the following output in the end:

 .. code-block:: text